 The numbers you’ve gathered won’t tell you much on their own.

-You need to establish benchmark metrics.
+Firstly, you need to establish benchmark metrics.
 There are two ways of doing that.

 First, you could monitor the metrics for some time before you start your brand awareness campaign.
 The metrics will serve as your baseline.